mpampuch/pt_haplotype_resolving/README.md

 Running `file` on this downloaded file outputted this `Zip archive data, at least v2.0 to extract`

-Needed to download `p7zip` to download this
+Needed to download `p7zip` to extract this
 - Did this through conda to my virtual environment `mark`

 ```